Gildara/100-days-of-code/log.md

   **Thoughts**: NEED TO SAVE WORK BEFORE I START CHANGING THINGS.
 I may be looking for a direct and easy solution when there isn't one.
     Have to sleep on it.

+ ### Day 40: August 25, 2017

+  **Plan**: Continue trying to make the rectangles do what I want them to do.

+ **Today's Progress**: Tried a bunch more things but none of them worked.
+I have an idea how to simplify the problem though, which I will try tomorrow.

+**Thoughts**:  NEED TO SAVE WORK BEFORE I START CHANGING THINGS.
+This project is challenging and frustrating for me  and I really like it.
+I have rarely challenged myself in life.
+Heh, maybe I should be honest and change that rarely to never.

+ ### Day 41: August 26, 2017

+ **Plan**: Make a fresh copy of the project and strip down the page to simplify it so I can figure out what the problem is.

+ **Today's Progress**:

+ **Thoughts**: